The Caradon Mining District: high up on Bodmin Moor lies Caradon Hill. This was the setting for one of Cornwall’s typical “Boom and Bust” scenarios.

 Caradon Mining District 22: A closer image of the collapsing Stamps Engine House.

-Caradon Mining District 23: The slot for the flywheel can be seen in the wall along with the front loadings for the stamps batteries.
+Caradon Mining District 23: Another image of the Stamps House.
+The slot for the flywheel can be seen in the bob wall.
+Also the front loadings for the stamps batteries.

 Caradon Mining District 25: A second wider view of Salisbury Shaft, the second chimney on the left belongs to the Pumping Engine House.
-From 1837 – 1890 the mine produced 128,500 Tons of Copper and 393 Tons of Tin.
+During the years 1837 – 1890 the mine produced 128,500 Tons of Copper and 393 Tons of Tin.

-Caradon Mining District 26: A closer view of the Whim Engine House,it was in a very bad state of repair when I took the photograph in 1997.
+Caradon Mining District 26: A closer view of the Whim Engine House, sadly it was in a very bad state of repair when I took the photograph in 1997.

 Caradon Mining District 27: Salisbury Shaft Pumping Engine House, this was built in 1855 for a 70″ engine made in St Blazey by William West.
-Once again the house had suffered over the years.
+However, once again the house had suffered over the years.

 Caradon Mining District 28: The Engine House has a fine arched doorway, the shaft was still open when I visited the site.

-Caradon.Mining District 30: The South Caradon Mine dressing floors in the Seaton Valley, the dumps belong to West Caradon Mine, the stack belongs to Elliot’s Shaft.
+Caradon District 30: The South Caradon Mine dressing floors in the Seaton Valley.
+The dumps belong to West Caradon Mine, the stack belongs to Elliot’s Shaft.

 East Cornwall Mining District